Amsterdam/di-irma-server/readme.md

       docker run -it -d --rm --env BASE_URL="https://<externally reachable url of the container>" -p8088:8088 --name irma_container irma

-The BASE_URL should be publicly reachable (from user's mobile phones or browsers).
+The BASE_URL should be the publicly reachable (from user's mobile phones or browsers) address of the container.